eclipse-archived/ceylon-lang.org/documentation/1.3/tour/dynamic.md

 assigned to a `dynamic` reference.
 For example, the following values *are* instances of Ceylon's `Object` type:

-- JavaScript `String`s, `Number`s, and `Boolean`s, and
+- JavaScript `String`s, `Number`s, and `Boolean`s,
-- every object obtained by instantiating a Ceylon class,
+- every object obtained by instantiating a Ceylon class, and,
-- any native JavaScript object assigned to a _dynamic interface type_.
+- as we're just about to see, any native JavaScript object assigned to a _dynamic interface type_.

 Let's learn about dynamic interfaces.